 From the above list, you can choose a website that has lessons on ‘how to code’ as per the age of your kids and the platforms of your choice—iOS, Android, Windows, Mac, etc..

 These coding for kids websites have different ways of teaching. some teach through code blocks, and some through actual syntax and games.

 You can even choose any of these ‘programming for kids’ platforms to conduct an Hour of Code for your kids.

 We are lucky to have such plethora of wonderful learning resources to choose from.
-Free coding for kids websites have democratised computer science education like never before.
+Coding for kids free websites have democratised computer science education like never before.

 We hope you find this list of ‘coding for kids’ websites useful.
 Let us know your thoughts on this list or if you’d like us to add any website or app to the list, by leaving a comment below.

 We will keep trying to bring you such learning resources in the future, too.
 Stay tuned!